Ballance has a team of experts covering the entire country

 In her spare time Lydia enjoys sewing, gardening and walking her dogs.

-Katie Aitkenhead is the Nutrient Specialist for Reporoa East.
+Katie is the Key Account Specialist for Taupo/Waikato.

 Growing up on farms in both the King Country and NZ-WAI, Katie then attended Massey University and gained a BSci (Hons) from Massey University in Chemistry, before joining Ballance in December 2013.